cjlee112/pygr/doc/rest/reference/cnestedlist.rst

    Forces saving of the NLMSA's seqDict to a disk file named 'FILESTEM.seqDictP' (where FILESTEM is the base path to your NLMSA files).
-This is unnecessary if you intend to store the NLMSA in pygr.Data, as pygr.Data will automatically save the NLMSA's seqDict as part of that process.
-The seqDictP file format is a pygr.Data-aware pickle; that is, references to any pygr.Data resources will simply be saved by their pygr.Data IDs, and loaded in the usual pygr.Data way.
+This is unnecessary if you intend to store the NLMSA in worldbase, as worldbase will automatically save the NLMSA's seqDict as part of that process.
+The seqDictP file format is a worldbase-aware pickle; that is, references to any worldbase resources will simply be saved by their worldbase IDs, and loaded in the usual worldbase way.